mjn298/logger_app/README.md

 Otherwise, the application is pretty simple and most of the operations are just incrementing values by 1.

 ## Total Time Spent:
-I'd estimate I spent 4 hours actually coding this.
+I'd estimate I spent 4-6 hours actually coding this.
 I was fluent in several aspects of the application, and those were done quite quickly.
-In total with learning the libraries, I spent around 20-25 hours watching presentations on cats effect and FS2, working through reference materials, and experimenting.
-I would have done that eventually anyway - this just provided a catalyst to learn I've been wanting to for a while.
+Determing proper (or just working) usage of some novel things made this take longer.

-To be frank, when given an assignment like this, I'm inclined to use it as a sandbox for new (to me) techniques.
+I spent much more time working through reference materials, and experimenting.
+I would have done that eventually anyway, this project just happened to be a good application for these techniques.